OWASP/www-project-machine-learning-security-top-10/docs/ML05_2023-Model_Theft.md

 ## Description

-Model stealing attacks occur when an attacker gains access to the model's parameters.
+Model theft attacks occur when an attacker gains access to the model's parameters.

 ## How to Prevent